chrislusf/gleam/README.md

 Gleam code defines the flow, specifying each dataset(vertex) and computation step(edge), and build up a directed acyclic graph(DAG).
 There are multiple ways to execute the DAG.

 The default way is to run locally.
 This works in most cases.
-Actually this runs much faster than distributed mode if your data is not much.

 Here we mostly talk about the distributed mode.